-The West Angeles Education & Enrichment Program
+The History of West Angeles Education & Enrichment Program

 When John Wilson moved from Washington D.C. to Los Angeles with his young family in 1982 to accept an aerospace engineering position at Hughes Aircraft, he had no idea that his calling would eventually lead him away from launching satellites toward launching the college dreams and careers of youth.